Chapter 5

 else and finally

-• else runs only if no exception occurs.
+• else runs only if no exception occurred.

-• finally always runs, whether an exception happened or not.
+• finally always runs — exception or not.

 • Use finally for cleanup.